 Abdikarim Abdullahi, PhD student

-Abdikarim Abdullahi completed his masters of science at York University, in the Muscle Health Research Centre.
+Abdikarim Abdullahi is a recipient of a Vanier Canada Graduate Scholarship awarded by the Canadian Institutes of Health Research.
+He completed his masters of science degree at York University in the Muscle Health Research Centre.
 He studied the mechanisms that regulate the proliferation and differentiation of myoblasts (muscle cells).
-His motivation as a researcher has always been the clinical application of his work and, as such, following his master’s he moved into the world of translational research at Sunnybrook Research Institute.
+His motivation as a researcher has always been the clinical application of his work and as such, he moved into the world of translational research at Sunnybrook Research Institute.

-As a PhD student in the Institute of Medical Science at the University of Toronto and in the Jeschke lab, he studies the endoplasmic reticulum stress and unfolded protein response-mediated pathological alterations of the liver following a burn injury.
-This is a truly novel hypothesis that has broad implications not only for the field of burn research, but also for the fields of immunology, wound healing and metabolism-related diseases.
+He is a PhD student in the Institute of Medical Science at the University of Toronto.
+In the Jeschke lab, he studies the adverse metabolic alterations that occur in the liver and adipose (fat) tissue after a burn injury.
+His studies in the liver focus on how the endoplasmic reticulum stress and unfolded protein response mediates liver dysfunction following a burn injury.
+In the adipose tissue, his focus is on the browning of white adipose tissue.
+He is investigating what regulates this phenomenon and how it exacerbates the hypermetabolic response to burn injury.
+These studies have broad implications not only for the field of burn research, but also for the fields of immunology, cancer, obesity and other metabolism-related diseases.

 Mile Stanojcic, PhD student